 You mean other than the annoying buzzing at outdoor events and the horrible itching and scratching that goes with the bites?
 Mosquitoes carry disease: More mosquitoes = more disease.
 As Zika stays in the news, our risks are increasing.
 Now that there is proof that this virus is being transmitted by mosquitoes in the U.S., the longer season will make more opportunity to spread the disease.
 Longer warm seasons that make for the perfect mosquito habitat also help to promote the spread of West Nile Virus and Eastern Equine Encephalitis.
 Both of these have been present in Kentucky over the last few years.

 Control the Things you Can

 Climate change is a global issue so we alone can’t reverse the effects, but everyone can be kinder to their own environment.
 Little things grow into bigger things.
 However living with the effects is something we also all have to do, and it is proven that mosquitoes and disease are one of these.
 This makes mosquito control of more importance than ever.
-No longer is it enough to spray on a little bug spray or light a citronella candle in the back yard.
+No longer is it enough to mist on a little bug repellent or light a citronella candle in the back yard.
 Mosquitoes need to be eliminated, and breeding must be controlled.
 Follow the 5Ts of mosquito control in your own yard and help educate others in your neighborhood.
 Then let Mosquito Squad of Louisville eliminate 85-90% of the adult mosquitoes in your yard and work with you to create an ongoing plan to keep them away.
 We must all do our part to promote a safe outdoor environment for the future of this planet.
 Call us today!